 Fuji XF 23mm f2 Features

-The first thing many people look at when choosing a new camera lens is the features.
-This allows you to know what you’re working with and provides an excellent base for comparison against other lenses.
+The features are the first thing many look at when choosing a new camera lens.
+This lets you know what you’re working with and provides an excellent base for comparing against other lenses.

 Fuji 23mm f2 Review – Sturdy Handling / Built Quality

-The Fujinon 23mm f2 lens is slimmer, and lighter than other Fujinon lenses, making it a more comfortable option to use on smaller cameras.
+The Fujinon xf 23mm f2 lens build quality is slimmer and lighter than other Fujinon lenses, making it a more comfortable option to use on smaller cameras.
 And without any unnecessary parts and pieces, the lens is slim and fuss-free.

 With its metal exterior, the lens is sturdy and feels like it’s been made out of quality material.
-The lens hood and cap are both made from plastic, but metal lens hoods can be purchased as extras and replace the plastic ones.
+The lens cap and cap are both made from plastic, but metal lens caps can be purchased as extras to replace plastic ones.

-There are some complaints that the cap pops off the lens, and so some people have opted to remove the lens hood altogether.
+There are some complaints that the cap pops off the lens, so some people have opted to remove the lens hood altogether.
 This is most likely dependent on personal preference, but the option is there to either keep it on or leave it off.
 The lens hood comes in silver and black.

 Fuji 23mm f2 Weight and Compact Size

-The lens weighs just 180g so it’s lightweight as well.
-This makes carrying it with you while sightseeing busy city streets all day a breeze.
+The lens weighs just 180g, so it’s lightweight as well.
+This makes carrying it with you while sightseeing on busy city streets all day a breeze.

 It’s important to note that while the lens is smaller than most, and weighs very little, thanks to its length, it may be top-heavy on some cameras.
 This depends on the camera you’re using it with, though.
 I use my Fuji 23mm with my old Fuji X-T2 and the new Fujifilm X-T4 and find that this lens body combo is the perfect match.